Skip to content

 Quickstart#

-See your first LLM trace in Lens Loop in under 5 minutes.
+Capture your first large language model (LLM) trace in Lens Loop in less than five minutes.

-• An LLM API key — OpenAI, Anthropic, or any supported provider
+• An LLM API key for OpenAI, Anthropic, or another supported provider

-2. Add the X-Loop-Project header with a project name
+2. Add the X-Loop-Project HTTP header and specify a project name.

 import os